 8 Be of sober spirit, be on the alert.
 Your adversary, the devil, prowls around like a roaring lion, seeking someone to devour.
 (1 Peter 5:8 NASV)

-It’s interesting how the apostle throws in the term “roaring” to describe the lion.
+It’s interesting how the apostle throws in the term “roaring” to describe how the lion attacks us.

 For years, scientists have been puzzled by the unusual affect the lion’s roar has on its prey.
-When the lion gives a deep, guttural roar, animals — instead of instantly fleeing — are momentarily paralyzed giving the lion a brief opportunity to strike.
+When the lion gives a deep, guttural roar, instead of instantly fleeing, animals are momentarily paralyzed giving the lion a brief opportunity to strike.

 Researchers have now discovered the reason for this.
 Along with its roar, the lion utters what is called “infrasound.”